 This week’s sculpture from Hadrian’s Villa is a marble statue of Venus, the goddess of love, crouching at her bath.
 The statue is modelled after the Crouching Aphrodite type, attributed to the 3rd century BC sculptor Doidalsas of Bithynia.

-While far from the being complete, this Aphrodite from Hadrian’s Villa is considered as one of the finest of the Roman versions.
+While far from complete, this Aphrodite from Hadrian’s Villa is considered one of the finest Roman versions.

 This type of Aphrodite/Venus was a favourite in the decoration of fountains and baths.
 This particular one comes from one of the villa’s buildings used for this purpose, the so-called Heliocaminus Baths.

-This statue is on display at the National Roman Museum – Palazzo Massimo alle Terme, Rome.
+This statue is displayed at the National Roman Museum – Palazzo Massimo alle Terme, Rome.